TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 • The AI does not have pure semantic understanding of tags.
 It just knows that this tag tends to lead to those shapes and those colors.
 It does not understand what hair *is*, but just how it *looks* and how it is usually drawn.

-• The AI does not know what applies to what in the image, this means you can't tell it "I want this, but ONLY for this character".
-This is why it can struggle with multiple characters in long prompts.
+• For older models, the AI does not know what applies to what in the image, this means you can't tell it "I want this, but ONLY for this character".
+This is why it can struggle with multiple characters in long prompts. **For V4, you have character tagging, but it is not perfect.
+Sometimes, the character may merge together.**

 ## Noise V. Sampler:  Steps, Scale/Guidance and Seed

 Diffusion models work by using Steps to resolve noise.
 The more steps, the more compute is used, (which is why the Anlas cost goes up with steps).
+Most NAI models were trained from **Stable Diffusion** models.
+V4 is an inhouse model.

 Steps are carried out by a **Sampler**, which attempts to resolve the noise based on an algorithm.
 Each Sampler uses a different algorithm, and has different results.
 Some Sampler are *Ancestral*, meaning they iterate in a way that performs well at lower steps more quickly than non-Ancestral samplers.